dfrnt-labs/terminusdb-docs-static/src/app/docs/merge-howto/page.md

 **Operations explained:**
 - `SwapValue` — a field value changed (shows before and after)
-- `Insert` — a new document was added
+- `Insert` — a new document exists on the source branch but not on the target
-- `Delete` — a document was removed
+- `Delete` — a document exists on the target but not on the source branch

 ---